Holistische Arts

 Veelgestelde vragen

 Most women experience the treatment as mildly uncomfortable, similar to a smear test.
-The tincture is applied briefly and then carefully removed.
+The tincture is applied for a short time and then carefully removed.
 No anesthesia is required.

 How many treatments do I need?

-On average, we expect 10 treatments, but this depends on the HPV viruses, the CIN level, and the response of the immune system.
+On average, we assume 10 treatments, but this depends on the HPV viruses, the CIN level, and the response of the immune system.

 Is escharotic treatment reimbursed?